liningtonlab/npanalyst/README.md

 ## Functionality

-Right now things are implemented via a CLI (`metabolate`) which will process a folder of csv files or basket a folder of replicated CSV's (output from replicate task).
+Right now things are implemented via a CLI (`npanalyst`) which will process a folder of csv files or basket a folder of replicated CSV's (output from replicate task).

-A lot of the parameters are specified via a config file that defaults to `default.cfg` this will change a little as things get tuned.
+A lot of the parameters are specified via a config file that defaults to `default.json` this will change a little as things get tuned.

 Additionally activity mapping is roughly implemented now focused on generating inputs for the bokeh server and cytoscape files.
 Additional options and work to be done...